 Lin Wang, Department of Statistics, holds a PhD in mathematics from Nankai University, China, and a PhD in statistics from the University of California, Los Angeles, where she received the university’s Award for Most Promising Statistician.
 Her research interests include design of experiments, statistical learning, bioinformatics and big data reduction and analysis.
 She has been a teaching fellow for courses in statistical reasoning, probability and statistical programming.

-Ellen Yeung, Department of Psychology, received her PhD in social psychology from Arizona State University.
+Ellen Yeung, Department of Psychological and Brain Sciences, received her PhD in social psychology from Arizona State University.
 Previously, she was a postdoctoral research fellow at the University of Missouri at Columbia, where she participated in a renowned study on the psychology of alcohol use and addiction training.
 She has published articles in numerous peer-reviewed journals including the Journal of Behavioral Medicine, the Journal of Psychosomatic Research and the Journal of Social and Clinical Psychology.